 “Open, honest and effective.”
 Those are the words used to describe a world leader’s executive presence in these globally challenging times.

-A pre COVID-19 descriptor is the CEO is strategic and well connected with a high net worth.
+However, a pre COVID-19 descriptor is the CEO is strategic and well connected with a high net worth.
 Or, a CEO climbed the ranks to lead a fortune 100 company.

 - Presence is the sum of one’s actions and behaviors.

 - Behavior can be learned or relearned and actions can be managed.